Helenous/Microbit_Avoid_Obstacle_Robot/README.md

 # Assembling the Robot

-cf pdf file in Assembling Instruction folder and Youtuve assembly video tutorial: https://youtu.be/YVciGal-lao
+cf pdf file in Assembling Instructions folder and Youtube assembly video tutorial: https://youtu.be/YVciGal-lao

 [Back To The Top](#Microbit-Robot-with-the-L9110S-motor-driver-board)